NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-setapikey.md

 > [!NOTE]
 > API key is not used for authenticating with the private feed.
 Refer to [`nuget sources` command](../cli-reference/cli-ref-sources.md) to manage credentials for authenticating with the source.
 > API keys can be obtained from the individual NuGet servers.
-To create and manange APIKeys for nuget.org refer to [publish-api-key](../../quickstart/includes/publish-api-key.md)
+To create and manage APIKeys for nuget.org refer to [publish-api-key](../../quickstart/includes/publish-api-key.md)

 ## Options